Free Consultations 303-830-0880

 Sentence for Hazing in Jefferson and Adams County

-As a class 3 misdemeanor in Adams and Jefferson County, Hazing is punishable by up to 6 months in the Adams County Jail and up to $750 in fines.
-When this occurs on a college campus, it is likely that official the students will have to face disciplinary actions from the school – often including expulsion.
+As a class 2 misdemeanor in Adams and Jefferson County, hazing is punishable by up to 120 days in the Adams County Jail and up to $750 in fines.
+When this occurs on a college campus, it is likely that the students will have to face disciplinary actions from the school – often including expulsion.

 Get Help Now